nfagan/EXP/README.md

 # EXP

-EXP exposes a set of libraries designed to simplify state-machine style task coding.
-Included are utilities / interfaces that enable (async) stimulus display, simplified task-construction, and data storage.
-Check out the examples (in progress) to see more.
+EXP exposes a set of libraries designed to simplify state machine style task coding.
+Included are utilities / interfaces that enable stimulus display, simplified task construction, and data storage.
+Check out the examples to see more.

 ## Building